cannatag/ldap3/README.txt

 - bound: True if bound else False
 - listening: True if the socket is listening to the server
 - closed: True if the socket is not open
-- responseToLDIF(): response in LDIF format
+- responseToLdif(): response in LDIF format

 Examples
 --------